What is Floor Coving?

 Is Floor-Wall radius the Best Sanitary Protection for My Facility?

 Incorporating mortar cove bases from the floor up is excellent for sanitary protection.
-But some facilities, such as food processing or pharmaceutical processing, want to further protect their facilities.
+But some facilities, such as food processing or pharmaceutical processing, want to protect their facilities further.

 Forklift damage is less likely to occur with these chemical-resistant curbs than with standard concrete curbs.